« Previous Page Table of Contents Next Page »

 This was the first time that Moshe was not told that he must leave the house after eating.
 For weeks and months Masha endangered her life to hide Moshe in her house and for years she went out to work in order to earn enough money for food for both of them.

 German police came to the village a number of times during this period with the clear goal of searching for Jews, survivors who must be killed.
-In each of these cases Moshe and Masha shared the moments of fear and evasion of the Germans.
-Masha was in fear of neighbors who might inform on her and of the terrible punishments given to those who hid a Jew, and Moshe was in fear of being killed on the spot.
+In each of these cases Moshe and Masha shared their moments of fear about informants and their terror of the Germans.
+Masha feared the neighbors who might inform on her and the terrible punishments given to those who hid a Jew; and Moshe was in fear of being killed on the spot.

 The police arrived with reinforcements and settled down in the village for an extended period in order to find and kill all the Jews who were being hidden.
 It was said that they killed almost every one of them, but Masha withstood this hard test.
 Once she saw the Germans actually approaching her house.
 Moshe saw them coming too but his feet did not obey him and he remained standing near the window, his eyes stuck on the police moving closer, house after house.
 A few minutes before they reached Masha's house, Masha wrapped him in a heavy sweater of hers and told him to go out to the small church at the edge of the village and there to wait for her.